LambdAurora/AurorasDecorations/README.md

   Ever wished to share a pumpkin pie with your friends?
   Or just place it on a table to eat it later?
   Now you can!
+- Shelves
+  - Comes in every wood types.
+    - Supports some modded wood types.
+  - Can be put on the bottom or/and the top of the side of a block.
+  - Stores up to 8 stacks that are displayed in-world.
+  - Right-click with an item will place it into the shelf.
+  - Left-click with an empty world in survival will emptied the targeted item.
+  - Waterloggable.
 - Sturdy Stone
   - Cannot be moved by pistons or slime/honey blocks.
   - Can transmit state change in an observer chain.